quantleaf/query-sdk-node/README.md

 *key*, can be assumed from the field name.

 *domain*, can be assumed from the field type.
-If you want to use an *EnumDomain*, you have this value.
+If you want to use an *EnumDomain*, you have to provide this.
+More information about the domains are found in the [API documentation](https://github.com/quantleaf/query/blob/master/API.md).

 *description*, the description of the field.
 Follows the same format as for the *description* from *ClassInfo* decorator.